Azacitidine (Vidaza ®)

 Your nurse will give you telephone numbers for the hospital.
 You can call them if you feel unwell or need advice any time of day or night.
 Save these numbers in your phone or keep them somewhere safe.

 Risk of infection

-Azacitidine can reduce the production of platelets, which help the blood to clot.
-Tell your doctor if you have any unexplained bruising or bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
-Also let your doctor know straight away if you have black or tarry stools.You may need to have a platelet transfusion if your platelet count is low.
+Azacitidine can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
+Tell your doctor if you have any bruising or bleeding you can’t explain.
+This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
+Some people may need a drip to give them extra platelets.